sanmi/concharto/tsm/README.txt

 This is a skeleton application that I've mashed up from spring and hibernate.
-For my purposes, I think it gets pretty close to the developer productivity of Ruby on Rails while optimizing efficient code execution.
+For an practicing java developer, I think it gets pretty close to the developer productivity of Ruby on Rails.

 LICENSE.
 This software is licensed under the Apache License